 THE COMMENTARY TO ART.
 15 OF THE OECD MODEL OF CONVENTION

-Having this point clear, let's move on to the second point of analysis: art.
+Having this point clear, let's move on to the second point of the analysis: art.
 15 of the Convention against double taxation between Italy and the United States.

 The text of art.
 15 is the following one: